Fractional-order Spiking Neural Network: Abstract

 \section{Abstract}

-Spiking Neural Networks (SNNs) draw inspiration from biological neurons to create realistic models for brain-like computation, demonstrating effectiveness in processing temporal information with energy efficiency and biological realism.
-Most existing SNNs assume a single time constant for neuronal membrane voltage dynamics, modeled by first-order ordinary differential equations (ODEs) with Markovian characteristics.
-Consequently, the voltage state at any time depends solely on its immediate past value, potentially limiting network expressiveness.
-Real neurons, however, exhibit complex dynamics influenced by long-term correlations and fractal dendritic structures, suggesting non-Markovian behavior.
-Motivated by this, we propose the Fractional SPIKE Differential Equation neural network (fspikeDE), which captures long-term dependencies in membrane voltage and spike trains through fractional-order dynamics.
-These fractional dynamics enable more expressive temporal patterns beyond the capability of integer-order models.
-For efficient training of fspikeDE, we introduce a gradient descent algorithm that optimizes parameters by solving an augmented fractional-order ODE (FDE) backward in time using adjoint sensitivity methods.
-Extensive experiments on diverse image and graph datasets demonstrate that fspikeDE consistently outperforms traditional SNNs, achieving superior accuracy, comparable energy efficiency, reduced training memory usage, and enhanced robustness against noise.
-Our approach provides a novel open-sourced computational toolbox for fractional-order SNNs, widely applicable to various real-world tasks.
-Our source code can be found at: \href{https://github.com/cjge-ustc/fspikeDE}{fspikeDE}.
+Spiking Neural Networks (SNNs) draw inspiration from biological neurons to enable brain-like computation, demonstrating effectiveness in processing temporal information with energy efficiency and biological realism.
+Most existing SNNs are based on neural dynamics such as the (leaky) integrate-and-fire (IF/LIF) models, which are described by \emph{first-order} ordinary differential equations (ODEs) with Markovian characteristics.
+This means the potential state at any time depends solely on its immediate past value, potentially limiting network expressiveness.
+Empirical studies of real neurons, however, reveal long-range correlations and fractal dendritic structures, suggesting non-Markovian behavior better modeled by \emph{fractional-order} ODEs.
+Motivated by this, we propose a \emph{fractional-order} spiking neural network (\emph{f}-SNN) framework that strictly generalizes integer-order SNNs and captures long-term dependencies in membrane potential and spike trains via fractional dynamics, enabling richer temporal patterns.
+We further release an open-source toolbox, \href{https://github.com/PhysAGI/spikeDE}{\textbf{\texttt{spikeDE}}}, to support the \emph{f}-SNN framework across diverse architectures and real-world tasks.
+Experimentally, fractional adaptations of established SNNs into the \emph{f}-SNN framework achieve superior accuracy, comparable energy efficiency, and improved robustness to noise, underscoring the promise of \emph{f}-SNNs as an effective extension of traditional SNNs.